 Hi, I’m Neela.

-I am super interested in all things development and poverty related.
+I am interested in how we improve the world at scale.
 In my current job, I lead the Yale Research Initiative on Innovation and Scale (Y-RISE) at Yale University.
 Y-RISE is focused on developing the science around scaling policy interventions.
-I am a behavioral scientist by training and advise organizations on behavior change, advocate for charitable giving, examine ideas around dignity and try (and fail) to deliver a credible rendition of Bach 875, often all in one day.
+I am also a behavioral scientist by training and consult with organizations on scaling up behavioral science.
+I advocate for effective giving because I believe that alleviating poverty & suffering is a collective game and we may as well all play it in our time on earth.
+I examine ideas around dignity because I think how we do something is as important as what we do, and again, let’s try and make things better for all of us.
+I also try hard and consistently fail to deliver a credible rendition of Bach 875.
 Do get in touch if you’d like to hear more (I presume not the Bach).

 A test I took in college indicated that I would become either an accountant or a writer.
 Turns out the only thing accurate about this prediction is my long struggle with these two halves of my personality.

 I started with the accountant: an undergraduate degree in economics where I loved development economics, but took the pragmatic route of an MBA.
 At b-school, I discovered marketing was the closest thing to “accountant-writer” so I spent the new few years pleasantly at various multinationals and consulting firms.

 The accountant half reared its head again: where’s the evidence that marketing strategies worked?
 So I applied and got into a phenomenal PhD in marketing program.
 I came to study brands an ended up with something much more foundational and useful: how people make judgments and choices.
 I fell in love with behavioral science and the scientific method.